Funding for Scientists to Participate in ICAR 2023: Chiba, Japan

 Members of the North American Arabidopsis research community have been extremely generous in their willingness to serve on the NAASC.
-Since the initial call for an elected committee in 1992, 39 researchers have served on the committee.
+Since the initial call for an elected committee in 1992, 60+ researchers/educators have served on the committee.

 NAASC members, past and present, are listed below: